fullstackenviormentss/yoast-acf-analysis/.github/CONTRIBUTING.md

 ## I have found a bug
 Before opening a new issue, please:
-* update to the newest versions of WordPress and ACF Content Analisys for Yoast SEO.
+* update to the newest versions of WordPress, ACF Content Analysis for Yoast SEO, Yoast SEO and Advanced Custom Fields.
 * search for duplicate issues to prevent opening a duplicate issue.
 If there is already an open existing issue, please comment on that issue.
 * check our [knowledge base](http://kb.yoast.com) for your issue.
 There are a lot of common errors documented there with possible solutions.
 * check for [plugin and theme conflicts](https://kb.yoast.com/kb/how-to-check-for-plugin-conflicts/).
 Please report your findings in the issue.